Spark-NF/organizer/README.md

 [![Project license](https://img.shields.io/github/license/Spark-NF/organizer.svg)](https://raw.githubusercontent.com/Spark-NF/organizer/develop/LICENSE)

 ## About
-Organizer allows to load a bunch of media files, show/play them, and allowing the user to do custom actions on them on the press of a button.
+Organizer allows to automatically or manually apply actions on your files.
+It can be configured to perform actions automatically given the file's name, size, etc. to allow for automated sorting of many files at once.

-For example, it can be used to sort a vacation's pictures and videos and put them in separate folders according to their location, the context, etc. The images/videos will be shown one by one, then the user can use shortcuts to move them quickly to separate directories.
+For example, it can be used to sort a vacation's pictures and videos and put them in separate folders according to their location, the context, etc. or to move old unused downloaded files to the trash automatically.

-It can also be configured to perform actions automatically given the file's name, size, etc. to allow for automated sorting of many files at once.
+It is composed of a few projects:

+* A command-line interface (CLI), which takes a configuration file and a list of files, and will apply actions matching conditions on your files automatically.
+* A drop window that does the same thing as the CLI, but with a user interface.
+* A manual sorting interface, which allows to load a bunch of media files, show/play them one-by-one, and allowing the user to do custom actions on them on the press of a button.

 ### Download
 You can download the latest release [here](https://github.com/Spark-NF/organizer/releases/latest), or find all previous releases [here](https://github.com/Spark-NF/organizer/releases).